elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/select_to_use_100.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/select_to_use_100.png']);"><img class="alignnone size-full wp-image-2534" title="select_to_use_100" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/select_to_use_100.png" alt="select to use 100 Migrating the Root ZFS Pool to a Smaller Drive" width="561" height="339" /></a>

-Then let&#8217;s go ahead and activate the partition:
+Then let's go ahead and activate the partition:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/activate_the_partition.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/activate_the_partition.png']);"><img class="alignnone size-full wp-image-2535" title="activate_the_partition" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/activate_the_partition.png" alt="activate the partition Migrating the Root ZFS Pool to a Smaller Drive" width="570" height="355" /></a>

-and finally let&#8217;s write the changes to disk:
+and finally let's write the changes to disk:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/commit_changes.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/commit_changes.png']);"><img class="alignnone size-full wp-image-2536" title="commit_changes" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/commit_changes.png" alt="commit changes Migrating the Root ZFS Pool to a Smaller Drive" width="588" height="369" /></a>

-If you didn&#8217;t want to go through the interactive menu you could&#8217;ve run this command to create a partition using 100% of the space, like so:
+If you didn't want to go through the interactive menu you could've run this command to create a partition using 100% of the space, like so:

     root@openindiana:~# fdisk -B /dev/rdsk/c4t0d0p0